altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags with positive intersections should be available.
 			- Click on icon with 'x' on 'CITY' semi tag below the title.
-			- Gallery should thumbnails correspondy to year + COUNTRY.
+			- Gallery should show thumbnails corresponding to year ∩ COUNTRY.
 			- Click on icon with 'x' on COUNTRY tag below the title.
-			- Gallery should thumbnails correspondy to year tags.
+			- Gallery should show thumbnails corresponding to year tags.
 			- Click on icon with 'x' on 'year' semi tag below the title.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same 'year + COUNTRY + CITY' tags as before.
+			- On sidebar left, select the same 'year ∩ COUNTRY ∩ CITY' tags as before.
-			- Should be back to 'year + CITY' tag view.
+			- Should be back to 'year ∩ CITY' tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same 'year + COUNTRY + CITY' tags as before.
+			- On sidebar left, select the same 'year ∩ COUNTRY ∩ CITY' tags as before.
-			- Should be back to 'year + CITY' tag view.
+			- Should be back to 'year ∩ COUNTRY ∩ CITY' tag view.
 			- On sidebar left, click on the 'CITY' geo tag
-			- Should be back to 'year + COUNTRY' view.
+			- Should be back to 'year ∩ COUNTRY ∩ CITY' tag view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to 'year' view.
 			- On sidebar left, click on the 'year' tag.